-As a quick refresher and to give you context, a stock is essentially ownership in a company.
-Stocks are also known as shares and the holder of those shares is called a shareholder.
+As a quick refresher and to give you context, a stock is essentially ownership of a company.
+Stocks are also known as shares, and the holder of those shares is called a shareholder.

 When is investing in individual stocks a good idea?

 Investing in individual stocks can be a great addition to your portfolio.
-However whether or not you should invest in them depends on how you are currently invested.
+However, whether or not you should invest in them depends on how you currently invest.
 I like to look at it based on the current structure of your investment portfolio and your investing experience.
 Let's discuss.

 Buying individual stocks as a new investor